xyicheng/data-science-summit-airflow/dags/lab2/README.md

 7. Click on `download_file` task box and go to `Rendered`.
 Check the value of rendered template.

 ### Step 3.
-Returning Bash command output as XCom variable
+Returning Bash command output as an XCom variable

 1. Modify the `download_file` task to add the `xcom_push = True` parameter: